 Black and white reduces the scene to just the tones of light.
 Look for the shadows and contrast.
 Go make some dramatic monochromatic images.

-Okay, this last one is the simplest of all – just look up.
+Okay, this last idea for how to get out of a photography rut is the simplest of all – just look up.
 Literally!

 A high percentage of the time we photographers tend to look straight ahead, at our own eye level.
 So in order to change it up a little, change your perspective and aim your lens upward.